 For medical questions, we encourage you to review our information with your doctor.

-It is very important for adults and children with cancer to have a health insurance plan that covers needed cancer treatments.
-It’s key to keep your health insurance coverage with no coverage gaps.
+It’s very important for anyone with cancer to have a health insurance plan that covers the costs of cancer care.
+And it’s key to keep your health insurance up to date with no coverage gaps.

 State Health Care Marketplaces – US Department of Health and Human Services